-On Thursday 6 May 2021 residents in Cheshire East will go to the polls to have their say on who represents them at the Police and Crime Commissioner election.
+On Thursday 6 May 2021 residents in Cheshire East went to the polls to have their say on who represents them at the Police and Crime Commissioner election.
 A small number of local by-elections will take place on the same day.
-The elections on 6 May 2021 are:
+The elections on 6 May 2021 were:

 Police and Crime Commissioner

 Cheshire East Borough Council - 6 May 2021

 In addition, a small number of Neighbourhood Planning Referendums will take place on the same day.

 Polling Stations will be open on 6 May between 7am to 10pm.

 We have been preparing for Covid-safe elections and have taken steps to help you take part safely and confidently

 We are putting arrangements in place to help you stay safe at the polling station if you choose to vote in person.
 Alternatively you can choose to vote by post and have a postal ballot pack sent to you at your home address.

 Further information on preparations for these elections can be found on the Electoral Commission website.